Alex-Queso-Smith/reversi/README.md

 Clone this repository

 Open repo directory and make sure you have the correct version of Ruby installed 2.6.1 with the following steps

 ***Setup Environment***

-***Run***

 update brew if installed